yangnbingisok/B-UI/packages/theme-default/readme.md

 # Theme default

-this is theme default of BG-UI
+this is theme default of BINGE-UI